 If you are selling goods or products online to customers located in Arkansas, you should be aware of Arkansas’s Internet sales tax rules.
 Those rules have been a subject of debate in Arkansas, as in many other states and at the federal level.
 More particularly, within the last eighteen months, Arkansas has enacted new laws that apply to certain out-of-state Internet retailers.

 The federal government is currently considering legislation that would affect how online sales taxes are collected in all states.
 The proposed federal law (called the Marketplace Fairness Act of 2013) would allow states to require sellers not physically located in their state to collect taxes on online and catalog sales made to people in their state.
 Sellers that make $1 million or less in annual sales and have no physical presence in the state would be exempt from this requirement.
 States would have to meet certain criteria to simplify their sales tax laws and make sales tax collection easier before they could require sellers to collect the tax.

 Below is an article on the current rules on Internet sales tax in Arkansas.
-The new federal law is scheduled to be voted on in May 2013 would affect all state Internet sales tax laws so be sure to check for updates in this area.
-(We will continue to keep you updated as well.)
+A new federal law would affect all state Internet sales tax laws so be sure to check for updates in this area.

 A Note on Arkansas’s Sales Tax Terminology

 Along with the more common term “sales tax,” Arkansas law uses the term “gross receipts tax.”
 As interpreted by Arkansas’s Department of Finance and Administration (DFA), which is Arkansas’s revenue collection authority, under Arkansas law “‘sales tax’ and ‘gross receipts tax’ are synonymous.”
 The two terms are used interchangeably in this article.

 The General Rule: Physical Presence in the State